Chetnakakde/Superstore-Transaction-Analysis/README.md

 If you encounter any issues or have any questions about the Superstore Dashboard, please open an issue in the GitHub repository.

 ## Acknowledgments
-Thank you to Kaggle for providing the Superstore dataset, and thank you to the Power BI community for their continuous support and contributions.
+Thanks to Kaggle for providing the Superstore dataset, and thank you to the Power BI community for their continuous support and contributions.

 ## Frequently Asked Questions (FAQs)
 ### Q: Can I use this dashboard with my own Superstore dataset?